 This delicious honey garlic shrimp takes less than 10 minutes to make!
+Succulent shrimp in a sweet and savoury sauce just hits the spot so well.
 Get the secrets to this restaurant quality dish, which could be easily made at home!

 Chinese food fan?
-Take a look at another takeout favourite Crispy Honey Soy Pork Belly!
+Take a look at other takeout favourites like Honey Sesame Chicken or Crispy Honey Soy Pork Belly!

 As much as I love our Friday night tradition of ordering in, I love re-creating our takeout favourites at home even more.
-No matter how you look at it, cooking at home is cheaper and healthier.
+No matter how you look at it, cooking at home is cheaper and better for us.
 And it doesn’t have to be time consuming.

 Whenever it comes to Asian recipes, the ingredient list alone could be intimidating.
 Many things might look unfamiliar if we are not from that part of the world.